proinsias/proinsias.github.io/_posts/2018/2018-10-25-Mac-Sntp-sync-with-time-server-mojave.md

 ---
 layout: single
-title: 'Mac: Sync with time server (Mojave)'
+title: "Mac: Sync with time server (Mojave)"
 excerpt: Using the sntp command
 date: 2018-10-25 12:42
 last_modified_at: 2023-05-01 18:10:56